 • Have prototypes, products, apparatus, compositions, etc., been made and tested?

 Many inventors wonder if they need a prototype prior to patenting an invention.
 The simple answer is “no’.
-A prototype is not required prior to filing a patent application with the U.S. Patent Office.
+A prototype is not required prior to filing a patent application with the U.S. Patent and Trademark Office.

 While prototypes can be valuable in developing an invention, they can also be costly.
 Considering that a licensee of your patent rights will most likely redesign the product described in the invention, developing a costly prototype is not required and in some situations may actually not be feasible.
 If a prototype can be constructed without spending a lot of money, then prototyping the invention can be a very good first step with the invention process.